ReinhardtR/runeprofile-plugin/README.md

 > 📝 This feature requires you to open the Collection Log entry and update the account after obtaining the item to
 > get the most accurate data.

+### Private Profile

+If you don't want to share your achievements with the world, you can make your profile private.
+Limiting the access to your profile with a randomly generated url that you can share with your friends.

+### Description

+Are you playing on a snowflake account?
+Share your unique restrictions in your RuneProfile description.
+*Or shamelessly plug your Twitch stream.*

 ## Guide

 ### Security